mvanzanten/docker-rust-server/README.md

 # Simple Rust Server (Docker)
-This is a very simple installation of rust and oxide.
+This is a very simple installation of rust server and oxide.

 ## Environment variables
 Set the following setting for your server (defaults set in docker compose).